datasparq-ai/houston/docs/database_schema.md

 ### Local Database

 The local database schema is shown below.
-The local db behaves exactly the same as the redis db, but uses a go's `sync.Mutex` to stay transactional.
+The local db behaves exactly the same as the redis db, but uses go's `sync.Mutex` to stay transactional.
 This may cause it to perform slower than the redis db for large plans or multiple users.

 Simple schema used by local db, which is of type `map[string]map[string]string`: